Management of external devices (peripherals) with Intune

 • Enter a name and click Next

 • From here we have a lot of different interesting settings.
 Lets look into the most interesting ones.
-A detailed description of the different configurations you can find in the sections below.
-(You can also find a list of all settings here)
+You can find a detailed description of the different configurations in the sections below.
+(You can also find a list of all settings in the Microsoft documentation.)

 • Once the configurations are created click Next -> Next

-Bevor you create a broader assignment test the profile carefully
+Before you create a broader assignment, test the profile carefully.

 • Click Next and Create to create the profile